ibm-cloud-docs/pattern-vpc-security/infrastructure-and-endpoint-security-domain.md

 For more information, see [Key features of {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.compliance_long}} Workload Protection](/docs/workload-protection?topic=workload-protection-key-features).
 This capability can also fall into a security mechanism that is known as vulnerability management.

 In addition, see [What is endpoint security](https://www.ibm.com/topics/endpoint-security) and [What is endpoint detection and response.](https://www.ibm.com/topics/edr).

 ### Options
 {: #endpoint-security-options}

- - {{site.data.keyword.Bluemix_notm}} Workload Protection: Fully integrated into {{site.data.keyword.Bluemix_notm}} with automation aspects and ties in with {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.compliance_long}}.
+ - {{site.data.keyword.Bluemix_notm}} Workload Protection - Fully integrated into {{site.data.keyword.Bluemix_notm}} with automation aspects and ties in with {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.compliance_long}}
- - 3rd Party endpoint protection and detection: Stand-alone solutions without {{site.data.keyword.Bluemix_notm}} integration, but that might be applicable if a customer is using an endpoint security solution on-premises or in a multi-cloud situation.
-IBM Security, now known as Cybersecurity Services, has a endpoint detection and endpoint protection solution known as [Reaqtq](https://mediacenter.ibm.com/media/IBM+Security+ReaQta+Explained/1_l31z0vax){: external}.
-IBM Cybersecurity Services also sells, consults on, implements, and manages various 3rd-party endpoint detection and endpoint protection market solutions.
+ - 3rd Party Endpoint Protection and Detection (EPP/EDR) - Stand-alone solutions without {{site.data.keyword.Bluemix_notm}} integration, but that may be applicable if a customer is using an endpoint security solution on-prem or in a multi-cloud situation.
+IBM Security, now known as Cybersecurity Services, has a EPP/EDR solution known as [Reaqtq](https://mediacenter.ibm.com/media/IBM+Security+ReaQta+Explained/1_l31z0vax).
+IBM Cybersecurity Services also sells, consults on, implements and manages various 3rd party EPP/EDR market solutions.
- - No workload protection or endpoint security: This option depends upon the customer risk profile and what type of workloads are being used.
-This might be applicable in a private environment with no Internet access or low risk situations with dev and test environments, and perhaps where cost is a factor.
+ - No workload protection endpoint security- This option depends upon the customer risk profile and what type of workloads are being used.
+This could be applicable in a private environment with no Internet access or low risk situations with dev and test environments, and perhaps where cost is a factor.

 ### Best practices
 {: #endpoint-security-best-practices}